-An event resource monitor monitors one or more event resources.
-The monitors (attached or unattached) which monitor a given event resource may be visited by return the total cost of all the monitors monitoring er, and the total cost of all monitors monitoring er of a specific type, defined by tag.
+The total cost of these monitors measures how well er is timetabled.
+Functions return the total cost of all the monitors monitoring er, and the total cost of all monitors monitoring er of a specific type, defined by tag.
 KheSolnEventResourceMonitorCost returns 0 when tag does not specify one of the monitor types in the following subsections.